Izodine/filemaker-data-api/README.md

         .setPreSort("log").setPreSortParam("Hello from pre-sort script")
         .setScript("log").setScriptParam("Hello from script")
 ```
-And then pass it to the FmRequest object through the `setScriptParams()` httpMethod.
+And then pass it to the FmRequest object through the `setScriptParams()` method.
 ```java
     FmRequest request = new FmRequest()
         .getRecords(url, token, "vgsales")